yuki-yano10/CrosSplice/README.md

 ## Dependency
 ### Environment
 Prepare an environment where you can use **Singurality/Apptainer**, **VEP** and **qsub**.
-Pipeline orchestration and job scheduling were implemented in **Bash**
+Pipeline orchestration and job scheduling were implemented mostly in **Bash**

 ### Software
 - STAR